Chaste/Chaste.github.io/site/content/pychaste/tutorials/ScratchAssay.md

                 self.fig.ax = self.fig.add_subplot(111)
                 self.fig.ax.set_xlabel("y - Position (Cell Lengths)")
                 self.fig.ax.set_ylabel("Number Of Cells")
                 self.plot_frequency = 10  # only plot every 10 steps
                 self.num_points_in_x = num_points_in_x
                 self.num_points_in_y = num_points_in_y

             def UpdateAtEndOfTimeStep(self, cell_population):

-                """ Plot the number of cells at each lattice point and time-point
+                """Plot the number of cells at each lattice point and time-point

                 Use the SimulationTime singleton to determine when to plot.
                 """